 - Agree an overall risk strategy that you intend to manage

-- Include cyber defense management as an equal stakeholder in the strategy
+- Include cyber defence management as an equal stakeholder in the strategy

 - Quantify and evaluate the financial impact of data loss or business outage for your business

-- Break your strategy into the operational risk management of lifecycles covering training, equipment, personnel, information, policy, organization, infrastructure, logistics
+- Break your strategy into the operational risk management of lifecycles covering training, equipment, personnel, information, policy, organisation, infrastructure, logistics

 - Assign the responsible “champions” to each business asset and defensive strategy (threats c.f. control list), de-conflict these!

 - Create the topology of what you are protecting and the dependencies of each business component

 - Benchmark against known cyber security outcomes of how well you currently perform against each of these controls and publish the findings to the risk board and non-executive directors

 - Agree plans that include the cost to remediate problems, to transfer risk to insurance or decide what you are prepared to self-insure

 - Repeat the quantification and business strategy assessment whenever the business, the systems, the threats or the vulnerabilities change